benjaminhoffman/web-performance-optimizations/README.md

 ### **Consistently Interactive (CI):** when a webpage is completely and delightfully interactive
 CI is a more comprehensive measurement than FI in that it covers not only everything shown on the page, but that the page yields control back to the main thread at least once every 50ms, giving the browser enough breathing room to do smooth input processing.
+In sum, it's the point at which most network resources have finished loading and the CPU is idle for a prolonged period.

 Note: this measurement is listed as beta, it is still under discussion.  [link](https://docs.google.com/document/d/1GGiI9-7KeY3TPqS3YT271upUVimo-XiL5mwWorDUD4c/edit#heading=h.k3n425u3ax8x)